 LATAM Chile (OneWorld): Easter Island, Santiago de Chile.

-From Europe are flights with Air France through LAX Los Angeles or with Qatar Airways that has a codeshare agreement with Air New Zealand through Auckland the two most accessible options.
+There are flights from Europe with Air France through Los Angeles (LAX) or with Qatar Airways that has a codeshare agreement with Air New Zealand through Auckland.
+These are the two most accessible options.

 Getting Around French Polynesia?